GuLinux/grav-plugin-astrobin/README.md

    * `format_image_lightbox`: same values as the previous parameter, but used to define image size in the lightbox popup.
    * `image_class`: extra css classes for the main image html tag.
    * `image_lightbox_class`: extra css classes for the main lightbox html tag.
+   * `revision`: image revision to load.
+It can be "final", "original", or an uppercase letter corresponding to the revision letter of the astrobin technical page (A, B, C, etc).
  * astrobin-collection
    * `collection_title_tag`: HTML tag to use for the collection title.
    * `collection_description_tag`: HTML tag to use for the collection description.